-Postings to OASIS or another password-protected website: The Transmission Provider must maintain on the password-protected section of its OASIS page or on another password-protected website a database of Transmission Line Ratings and Transmission Line Rating methodologies.
-The database must include a full record of all Transmission Line Ratings, both as used in real-time operations, and as used for all future periods for which Transmission Service is offered.
+Postings to OASIS or another password-protected website: The ISO and Transmission Owners shall maintain on their respective password-protected section of their respective OASIS pages a database of Transmission Line Ratings and Transmission Line Rating methodologies.

+The ISO’s database shall include a full record of all Transmission Line Ratings, as used in real-time operations.
 Any postings of temporary alternate Transmission Line Ratings or exceptions used under the System Reliability section above or the Exceptions section below, respectively, are considered part of the database.
-The database must include records of which Transmission Line Ratings and Transmission Line Rating methodologies were in effect at which times over at least the previous five years, including records of which temporary alternate Transmission Line Ratings or exceptions were in effect at which times during the previous five years.
-Each record in the database must indicate which transmission line the record applies to, and the date and time the record was entered into the database.
-The database must be maintained such that users can view, download, and query data in standard formats, using standard protocols.
+The database shall include records of which Transmission Line Ratings and Transmission Line Rating methodologies were in effect at which times over at least the previous five years, including records of which temporary alternate Transmission Line Ratings or exceptions were in effect at which times during the previous five years.
+Each record in the database shall indicate which transmission line the record applies to, and the date and time the record was entered into the database.
+The database shall be maintained such that users can view, download, and query data in standard formats, using standard protocols.

+The Transmission Owners’ databases shall contain Transmission Line Ratings (including any Exceptions to the use of AARs discussed below and any temporary rating(s) transmitted to the ISO), and their respective Transmission Line Rating methodologies.
+Each record in the database shall indicate to which transmission line the record applies, and the date and time the record was entered into the database.
+The database shall be maintained such that users can view, download, and query data in standard formats, using standard protocols.

-Sharing with Transmission Providers: The Transmission Provider must share, upon request by any Transmission Provider and in a timely manner, the following information:
+Sharing with Transmission Providers: The ISO and Transmission Owners shall provide, upon request by any transmission provider and in a timely manner, the following information:

 (1) Transmission Line Ratings for each period for which Transmission Line Ratings are calculated, with updated ratings shared each time Transmission Line Ratings are calculated, and